ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 While Excel is a widely-used tool for data analysis, it is not well-suited for handling very large datasets due to its memory limitations.
 Excel can accommodate up to 1,048,575 rows per worksheet, which may restrict its use for large-scale analysis.
 For this project, the following steps were performed using Excel:

-  -	Data Merging:
+Step 1: File Setup and Data Merging:

 The 12 CSV files were merged into one workbook using Power Query.
 New columns were created to separate the started_at and ended_at timestamps into started_at_date, started_at_time, ended_at_date, and ended_at_time for better manipulation.
 However, an error was encountered due to Excel's row limit, which is insufficient for the dataset size.
 The data exceeded the 1,048,575-row limit per sheet, rendering this method impractical for the full dataset.

 ![](Visualizations/power_query.png "power_query.png")

+Step 2: Data Cleaning:

+The “Remove Duplicates” function was applied to identify and remove any duplicate records.
+No duplicates were detected within the subset of data that Excel could process.

-  - Data Transformation:
+Step 3: Data Transformation:

 Formulas were applied to calculate key metrics:

   - Ride length: =I2 - F2 (Where F2 is the ride start time and I2 is the ride end time).
   - Day of week: =WEEKDAY(C2, 1) (Returns the day of the week based on the start time).

 ![](Visualizations/excel_transformation.png "excel_transformation.png")

-  - Data Cleaning:

-      The “Remove Duplicates” function was applied to identify and remove any duplicate records.
-No duplicates were detected within the subset of data that Excel could process.

 > Note: Due to the large size of the dataset (5,854,585 rows), Excel was unable to fully handle the data.
 While Excel can be useful for small to medium-sized datasets, SQL and R are better suited for managing large datasets of this scale.

+> Note: If Excel is the only available tool for this analysis, it is possible to work with each of the 12 files individually and then aggregate the data into a single sheet for analysis.
+While this approach is feasible, it would be significantly more time-consuming and less efficient compared to using a database or scripting language like SQL or R. Nonetheless, it remains a viable option if other tools are unavailable.

 **SQL Approach**

+While SQL is a powerful and efficient tool for managing large datasets, it is well-suited for structured data analysis on databases.
+For this project, the following steps were performed using PostgreSQL:

+Step 1: File Setup and Data Merging:

+The 12 CSV files were imported into the public.bike_trips table using PostgreSQL’s COPY command.
+This method efficiently loaded the data into a relational database, avoiding the issues with row limitations that Excel faced.

+Step 2: Data Cleaning:

+To ensure data quality, several cleaning steps were performed:

+  - Removing duplicates: Duplicate records were identified and removed from the dataset using a ROW_NUMBER() function that partitioned by ride_id.
+Any records with a duplicate ride_id were deleted, leaving only one unique record for each ride.
+  - Removing rows with NULL values: Rows with NULL values in key columns like started_at, ended_at, start_station_name, or end_station_name were deleted, as missing critical information could skew analysis.
+  - Removing outliers: Outliers based on ride duration were removed.
+For example, records where the ride duration was less than 1 minute or greater than 24 hours were deleted.

+Step 3: Data Transformation:

+Several key transformations were performed on the dataset to make it more suitable for analysis:

+  - Creating a new column for ride duration: A new column, ride_length, was added to the table.
+The ride length was calculated as the difference between the ended_at and started_at timestamps, measured in minutes.
+This transformation enabled analysis of ride durations.
+  - Extracting the day of the week: A new column, day_of_week, was created to extract the day of the week from the started_at timestamp.
+The day of the week was represented as an integer where 1 = Sunday and 7 = Saturday, which facilitated analysis of patterns by day.

+SQL QUERIES:

 ```